-Hooker Park's current use is a rugby league sportsfield, competition and training, as well as casual recreation activities.
-The intensity with which this reserve is used is dependent on varying factors such as sporting season, weather, day of the week and holidays.
+Cowrie Island reserve's current use is for public recreation.
+The intensity with which this reserve is used, is dependent on varying factors such as weather, surf conditions, day of the week and holidays.

-The reserve will be used in future for organised rugby league competition and training and public recreation.
+The reserve will be used in future for public recreation, with public right of access to all outdoor areas.